Muzammil-Juda/cli_store/README.md

-# ruby-cli-template
+# Ruby CLI Store App

 CLI Store.
-Here you can find that at which Aisle number you can find your desired Department.
+This app will help you find the correct aisle number for your desired department of the store.

 - Ruby version: `3.2.1`